Making Non-Profit Websites a Breeze

 Here is another example of using Airtable to offer Mental Health Training & Workshops for The Springfield Youth Mental Health Coalition (YMHC).
 Training and workshops are open to professionals working with youth, and residents – including youth - living in the Greater Springfield area.

-Both of these are great examples of what we call a microsite, a dedicated website created for a specific department, program, or initiative within a larger organization.
+Both VOC, and the Youth Mental Health Coalition project are great examples of what we call a microsite, a dedicated website created for a specific department, program, or initiative within a larger organization.
 Microsites function much like SharePoint sites, giving each team or department its own standalone web presence, fully tailored to its unique needs and audience.

 Key Benefits of Microsites with Breeze

-• Centralized Data Management: The real advantage comes from Airtable integration.
+- Centralized Data Management: The real advantage comes from Airtable integration.
 A single Airtable base can connect to multiple microsites, allowing you to filter and display data specific to each site.
-This means updates made in Airtable are instantly reflected across all connected microsites, keeping information current and eliminating duplicate work.
+This means updates made in Airtable are instantly reflected across all connected microsites, keeping information current and eliminating redundant work.

 The Breeze Editor

-After more than twenty years leading the way in drag-and-drop website publishing, we finally found a platform that brought our vision to life straight out of the box.
-Breeze—our custom-built solution for non-profits—is powered by a specialized version of Duda, a top-tier web builder renowned for its flexibility, speed, and exceptionally intuitive drag-and-drop editing experience.
+Breeze, our custom-built solution for non-profits is powered by a specialized version of Duda, a top-tier web builder renowned for its flexibility, speed, and exceptionally intuitive drag-and-drop editing experience.

 Breeze goes beyond Duda’s core capabilities by layering in custom solutions designed specifically for the unique needs of non-profit organizations:

 Everyone needs a little conditional love—especially when it comes to forms!
-We helped a local zoo streamline their camp registration and guided tour sign-ups by turning lengthy forms into user-friendly, multistep processes.
+We helped a local Zoo in Springfield MA, streamline their camp registration and guided tour sign-ups by turning lengthy forms into user-friendly, multistep processes.
 This made it much easier for families to complete their registrations and significantly reduced abandonment rates.

 Like what you see, below are a few examples of non-profit websites we've completed using Breeze.

-Is your organization looking to modernize its web presence, streamline program management, and empower your internal team?
+Is your non-profit organization looking to modernize its website presence, streamline program management, and empower your internal team?
 Wild Apple Design Group is here to help.

 Why Choose Wild Apple Design Group?

-• Comprehensive Web Services: From redesigning websites to optimizing content management workflows, we provide end-to-end solutions tailored to your mission.
+- Comprehensive Non-profit Website Services: From redesigning websites to optimizing content management workflows, we provide end-to-end solutions tailored to your mission.

 Certified Diversity Supplier